Editor’s note: This review was originally published at the 2018 SXSW Film Festival. Greenwich Entertainment releases the film on Friday, April 12.

 “Wild Nights With Emily” may be Olnek’s most political film to date, one that could forever change the narrative of the world’s most famous woman poet.
 In her director’s statement, Olnek writes: “The idea that she wrote without wanting to be published exonerates the world that prevented her voice from being heard and also plants the idea that for women, it is wrong to desire recognition.”
 With that in mind, here’s hoping for many more movies like “Wild Nights With Emily”—though Olnek is definitely one of a kind.

-“Wild Nights With Emily” premiered at the SXSW Film Festival on March 11.
-It is currently seeking distribution.
+“Wild Nights With Emily” premiered at the SXSW Film Festival.